-At the start of 2017 I joined a yoga and meditation studio.
-Far from a seasoned yogi, over past few weeks I've become reacquainted with the basics like Cat-Cow and Warrior 2—as advanced as I currently get without relying on peripherals.
+At the start of 2017, I joined a yoga and meditation studio.
+Far from a seasoned yogi, over the past few weeks, I've become reacquainted with the basics like Cat-Cow and Warrior 2—as advanced as I currently get without relying on peripherals.
 It was about two weeks in that I worked up the courage to take my first meditation class—more daunting and possibly demanding (to me) than an hour of Vinyasa.
 A complete beginner to the practice (and avid other-thinker), I came to the class with many questions on my mind.

 "Meditation is a practice and practice takes commitment."

 BYRDIE: If someone is new to meditation, what should they know before taking up the practice?

 ASHER LUZZATTO: Meditation is a practice and a practice takes commitment.
 Real commitment.
-Usually, there are not any discernible benefits during the initial stages of a meditation practice.
+Usually, there are not any discernible benefits during the initial stages of meditation practice.
 The initial stages can be defined by a wandering mind, legs falling asleep, back pain and unwanted feelings or emotions.
 But, like any practice, the initial stages are temporary.
 Over time, the seemingly negative experiences dissipate and the result is a clear mind, balanced emotion and a deeply create and spiritual existence.

 BYRDIE: Are there different types of meditation?

 BYRDIE: How much do you feel one's personality type plays into how they should approach meditation?
 How might personality affect one's practice?

 AL: Personality is often used as an excuse for not meditating.
 I often hear people say "I'm type A, meditation is not for me" or "I think too much to meditate."
 Imagine if someone who has not showered (and has the financial and physical ability to shower) saying "I already smell, I don't need to shower".
 If you really think about that, you'll understand what I mean.
 Meditation is and can be for anyone.
 We all must begin somewhere.
 Fortunately or unfortunately, like anything in life, some might have an advantage based on life circumstance and experience.

 BYRDIE: How should someone determine what meditation technique is best for them?